k8ssandra/k8ssandra-operator/docs/k8ssandracluster/README.md

             nodeAffinityLabels:
               "topology.kubernetes.io/zone": west-1c
 ```
-This manifest an 18 node cluster split evenly across two datacenters.
+This manifest declares a Cassandra cluster with two datacenters and nine nodes per
+datacenter.

 The `cluster` and `superUserSecret` properties can only be set at the cluster level since
 they are cluster-wide settings.

+The `size` property can only be set at the datacenter level.
+This specifies the number
+of Cassandra nodes for the datacenter.

 `storageConfig` configures the PersistentVolumeClaim for Cassandra's data volume.